 (Cobra or Lynx Packs) - Cubs

 b) 1st Kanata Scout Group: The 1st Kanata Scout Group www.1stKanataScouts.org is responsible for the overall Scouting Program across all our sections and their Program Levels.
 The Group Committee comprises:

 The Group Committee meets monthly (usually the 2nd Tuesday of each month) at the Beaverbrook Community Centre.
-The Kanata Beaverbrook Community Association (KBCA) has been our sponsor since 1966 when we received our very first Charter..
+The Kanata Beaverbrook Community Association (KBCA) has been our community partner since 1966 when we received our very first Charter..

 Thank you for stepping forward and contributing to the 1st Kanata Scout Group Program - without you, there is no scouting.

 Yours in Scouting,